AshfaqShah786/Minikube-K8S-Cluster/README.md

 Step 6: Create Service YAML file

-(Create a YAML file locally describing your service — no commands here.)
+(Create a YAML file locally describing your service Or Can Refer the file given above.)

 Step 7: Apply the Service